 - Egg Yolks: You don’t have to worry about raw eggs in this recipe.
 You cook the egg yolks in the custard mixture.
 Make sure your eggs are at room temperature!
 Save your egg whites for one of my recipes that calls for whipped egg whites.

 - Granulated Sugar: Just a small amount helps sweeten this dessert.
-If you want a sweeter chocolate mousse, I suggest using a semi-sweet chocolate instead of bittersweet.
+For a sweeter chocolate mousse, I suggest using a semi-sweet chocolate instead of dark chocolate or bittersweet.

 - Heavy Cream: Aka heavy whipping cream.
 Use this in the mousse filling as well as in the whipped cream topping.
 Do not sub milk or half-and-half for real cream.

-- Vanilla Extract: For the best flavor, use high-quality REAL vanilla extract, not imitation vanilla.
+- Vanilla Extract: Enhances the chocolate flavor in the chocolate mixture.
+For the best flavor, use high-quality REAL vanilla extract, not imitation vanilla.

 - Espresso Powder: You can click here to check out my fave espresso powder.
 It won’t make the chocolate mousse taste like coffee.
 Instead, it deepens and intensifies the chocolate flavor.
 But If you don’t have this ingredient, you may leave it out.